June 28, 2008

 I would most of all like to thank the committee for Honorary Degrees, the trustees, the chairman of the trustees and the President for honoring me with this degree.

-And, finally, I would like to thank you all and, specially the members of my family and my old school friends for coming here today to share this momentous occasion.
+And, finally, I would like to thank you all and, especially the members of my family and my old school friends for coming here today to share this momentous occasion.